 Kruger National Park in June

-Winter is here!
-June is the both the coldest and the driest month in the Kruger.
-Daytime temperatures are mild and humidity is low, but evenings and early mornings can get quite cold.
+June is both the coldest and driest month in the Kruger.
+Daytime temperatures are mild, and humidity is low, but evenings and early mornings can get quite cold.